Population III star formation in an X-ray background: IV. On-the-fly calculation of radiation backgrounds and their impact on the intergalactic medium: Simulations Methods

-Both local and global radiation backgrounds influence Pop~III star formation.
-We define ``global'' as the background from sources outside the region where star formation occurs and ``local'' as the contribution from sources within.
 Estimating these backgrounds across diverse environments requires accounting for mean-density, overdense, and underdense regions: at any given redshift, an underdense region has lower average star formation rates (SFRs) and a weaker local extragalactic background than an overdense region, but both share the same global background.
 To capture this diversity, we performed a suite of simulations following three steps. \begin{enumerate} \item \textbf{Sub-volume selection.} We performed two dark matter-only simulations with box sizes of $L = 8~\mpch$ and $L = 4~\mpch$, selecting five sub-volumes from each.
 The sub-volumes have equal sizes ($1~\mpch$ and $0.5~\mpch$, respectively) but different numbers of dark matter haloes, representing diverse cosmic environments.

 \item \textbf{Global background calculation.} Using Volume~2 as the representative mean-density region, we ran two zoom-in simulations: one with LW radiation only and one with both LW and X-rays (with all X-ray physics disabled in the former).
 Radiation backgrounds were computed on-the-fly following Section~\ref{sec:onthefly} to capture the contribution of distant sources and the feedback loop between Pop~III stars and radiation.
 The resulting star formation rates were tabulated for use in the next step.